 The students trained on this programme will have expertise in a broad array of mathematical modelling techniques and of their application in multidisciplinary contexts as well as experience of industrial collaboration.

 Their skills will be highly valuable for all sectors of business and government as is reflected by our wide network of industry and agency partners covering manufacturing, energy, finance, healthcare, digital technologies, and environmental protection.
 Immediate benefits to these sectors will be realised through the projects carried out by the students in collaboration with these partners; long-term benefits will be achieved throughout the students’ careers, as they take up leadership positions and influence the future of their sectors.

 Industrial and agency partners will provide internships, development programmes and research projects, and help maximise the impact of the students’ work.
-Our collaborations with academic partners representing ten leading institutions in the US and Europe, will provide further opportunities for collaborations and research visits.
+Our collaborations with academic partners representing leading institutions in Europe and in the US, will provide further opportunities for collaborations and research visits.

 The students will integrate into a vibrant research environment, closely interacting with many academics drawn from the faculties of both Edinburgh and Heriot-Watt Universities.

 MAC-MIGS PROGRAMME STUDIES

 All students are based in the Bayes Centre during their first year.
 Students take around 180 credits of study, divided as follows:

 - A 15 credit module on Computational Methods for Data-Driven Modelling